JamesSkemp/words/content/post/what-makes-a-good-video-game-great.md

 +++
-title = "What makes a good video game great?" summary = "What games I've played more than once." draft = false comments = true date = "2008-12-19T23:02:00-06:00"
+title = "What makes a good video game great?" description = "What games I've played more than once." draft = false comments = true date = "2008-12-19T23:02:00-06:00"